 As a result of the number of social media users engaging with video, several popular video-focused social media platforms have emerged.
 Read on to learn what social video platforms are available to determine which is the best way to engage with your community.

-According to Brandwatch, YouTube currently has over 1 billion users, making it the second largest search engine in the word behind Google, and the third most visited website of any kind behind only Google and Facebook.
-An astonishing 300 hours of video are uploaded to YouTube every minute and more than 3.25 billion hours of video are watched on You Tube each month.
+YouTube currently has two billion monthly users, making it the second largest search engine in the word behind its parent company, Google, and the second most visited website of any kind behind only Google.
+An astonishing 500 hours of video are uploaded to YouTube every minute.

 Facebook and Facebook Live